gerbsec/G2/README.md

 Temserver updates:
 - Add beacon generation to team server

-Front end for operator needs to be made as well.
+Front end for operator needs to be made as well, probably with react js.

 G2 is a project made for educational purposes.
 I are not responsible for usage.